cfirmo33/Tmdb-app/README.md

 ## The Mission
 In this assignment I had to provide 3 main user features:

-- Search for movies
+- Show a list of upcoming movies
 - See details of a movie
-- Open images of a movie
+- Search for movies

 ## Architecture
 The application is organized using a simples MVP concept (Model, View, Presenter)